brianjosephhabeeb/Project_1/README.md

 Tic-Tac-Toe

 ## Description:
-A game of tic-tac-toe with basic css styling and functional reset button to refresh the board.
+A game of tic-tac-toe with basic css styling and functional reset button to refresh the board

 ## Links to Research